 Measuring GHG emissions or creating an emissions inventory is critical to understanding your company’s carbon footprint and impact.
 If you want to reduce your emissions and fossil fuel use, you have to calculate them before creating a reduction target.
 If you didn’t, it’d be like saying you want to lose weight without first stepping on a scale.
 You can exercise and diet all you want, but how would you know what’s working without an initial benchmark?

 Emissions calculation is also good for business.
 It requires a deepened understanding of every part of your business—your own operations, product lifecycle, supply chain and value chains, stakeholder relationships, and all other related activities.

 While carbon or GHG accounting might seem daunting, it should be the first step on your sustainability journey.
-And good news: Sustain.Life’s free emissions management platform includes over a dozen carbon calculators that make getting started a breeze.
+And good news: Sustain.Life’s platform includes over a dozen carbon calculators that make getting started a breeze.
 After that, you’ll be able to look for efficiency opportunities, waste reduction, or ways to streamline procurement or other essential activities.

 America’s recommitment to the Paris Climate Agreement has set the stage for a new emissions accounting era, likely bringing additional regulatory standards.
 Quantifying your emissions now will not only help you stay ahead of the legislative curve but also help you maintain a competitive business advantage.

 What emissions reporting is required by the GHG Protocol Corporate Standard?

 The gold standard for corporate emissions accounting is the GHG Protocol, a framework to define and translate business activities into emissions figures.
 It was designed “to help companies prepare a GHG inventory that represents a true and fair account of their emissions through the use of standardized approaches and principles”